-The results are presented for four different types of constructs: the naïve constructs, improved constructs, the naïve constructs averaged over test and retest, and the improved constructs averaged over test and retest.
-The comparison of estimates with the naïve constructs versus the improved constructs indicates how much gain in predictive power comes from aggregating the items in a way that better accounts for measurement errors.
-And the comparison of the improved constructs with the test-retest averages shows to what extent the improved constructs yield similar results as averaging over multiple waves, an alternative but costly method to reduce random measurement error.
-Finally, the test-retest average of the improved constructs provides our best estimate of the role of skills using all means available to get the most reliable constructs.
+what extent the improved constructs yield similar results to averaging over multiple waves, an alternative but costly method to reduce random measurement error.
+Finally, the test-retest average of the improved constructs provides our best estimate of the role of skills, using all means available to get the most reliable constructs.

 Results in Table 3 broadly show that the three types of skills matter, as all three coefficients are significant.
-Combined the measures explain a substantial share of the variation in yields.
-The R of the naïve constructs without any control is 12.7 percent (column 1), compared to 14.4 percent when using the improved constructs (column 2).
-Interestingly this last figure is the same as the R obtained when averaging the naïve scores of test and retest (column 3).
-Hence a better method to aggregate the information from the different items leads to as much improvement as the use of a second wave (which doubles the cost of data collection).
-The combination of both the improved method and averaging test and retest further raises the R to 14.4 percent, providing our most reliable estimate of the contribution of the different skills to explaining variation in yields.
-This is likely still an underestimate of the explanatory power of skills, as we know from section 3.2 that the improved constructs remain fairly noisy.
+Combined, the measures explain a substantial share of the variation in yields.
+The R^2 of the naive constructs without any control is 12.7 percent (Column 1), compared to 14.4 percent when using the improved constructs (Column 2).
+Interestingly, this last figure is the same as the R^2 obtained when averaging the naive scores of test and retest (Column 3).
+Hence, a better method to aggregate the information from the different items leads to as much improvement as the use of a second wave (which doubles the cost of data collection).
+The combination of both the improved method and averaging test and retest further raises the R^2 to 14.4 percent, providing our most reliable estimate of the contribution of the different skills to explaining variation in yields.
+This is likely still an underestimate of the explanatory power of skills, as we know from Section III.B that the improved constructs remain fairly noisy.